top of page

 Maintenance that requires a reboot

 In the rare case where VMs need to be rebooted for planned maintenance, you'll be notified in advance.
-Planned maintenance has two phases: the self-service phase and a scheduled maintenance phase.
+Planned maintenance has two phases: the self-service phase and the scheduled maintenance phase.

 During the self-service phase, which typically lasts four weeks, you start the maintenance on your VMs.
 As part of the self-service, you can query each VM to see its status and the result of your last maintenance request.